saleemjaffer/notion-change-guardian/README.md

 # Notion Change Guardian

-A Chrome extension that keeps watch over your Notion page edits, displaying a banner when content changes and automatically hiding it when you revert back to the original. **The extension is disabled by default** and must be enabled per page for privacy and control.
+A Chrome extension that helps you avoid accidental edits on your Notion pages by displaying a banner when content changes and automatically hiding it when you revert back to the original. **The extension is disabled by default** and must be enabled per page for privacy and control.

 ## Features

-- **Edit Awareness**: Shows a yellow banner when content on your Notion page is modified
+- **Accidental Edit Prevention**: Shows a yellow banner when content on your Notion page is modified
 - **Auto-Hide on Revert**: Banner automatically disappears when you undo changes back to the original state
 - **Baseline Reset**: Dismiss the banner and accept current changes as the new baseline
 - **Disabled by Default**: Extension only monitors pages when explicitly enabled